ONE DAY IN BERN – PLACES TO SEE & THINGS TO DO

 - It is open 24/7 but there is no guarantee you will see them.

 On your way to the next stop, cross this bridge – the Nydeggbrücke.
 Why?
-Because you have great views in every direction!
+This bridge offers stunning views in every direction – you wouldn’t want to miss it!
+Make sure to add it to your itinerary and snap some memorable photos along the way.

 Crossing the bridge will just take a few minutes.
 It is “just a bridge” and yet one of my favorite places to visit in Bern because of the great views!